 When we believe that our client may have a mild traumatic brain injury, we will obtain a 3.0 T (Tesla) MRI of the brain when appropriate and refer our client to a neuropsychologist for testing to determine if you have suffered a mild TBI.
 We work with neuropsychologists on Long Island who can conduct testing to determine if a mild traumatic brain injury exists.

 2) Treating Mild TBI

-There is no known cure for MTBI but patients can be taught how to cope with the disability and there may be a natural supplement which can substantially help.
+There is no known cure for MTBI, but patients can be taught how to cope with the disability, and there may be one or more natural supplements that can help.

 When diagnosed with a mild TBI, a neuropsychologist will determine in what ways the brain was injured.
 A neuropsychologist or psychologist can then provide treatment consisting of mental exercises to re-train your brain to use different pathways to perform brain functions.

-A neurologist or a psychiatrist can also prescribe short term medications for mild traumatic brain injury but for moderate to severe TBI, medications can cost as much much as hundreds of thousands of dollars over a lifetime and can be recovered in a lawsuit.
-See a list of medications used to treat moderate to severe TBI.
+A neurologist or a psychiatrist can also prescribe short-term medications for mild traumatic brain injury but for moderate to severe TBI, medications can cost as much as hundreds of thousands of dollars over a lifetime and can be recovered in a lawsuit.
+See a chart showing how different drugs are used and work to treat moderate to severe TBI.

-Coping with Behavior Problems after Head Injury for patients, family members and friends.
+Coping with Behavior Problems after Head Injury is useful for patients, family members, and friends.